 Since its inception in 2013, the RDA has grown rapidly.
-As of November 2018, it now has nearly 7500 individual members based in over 137 countries.
+As of July 2019, it now has over 8,600 individual members based in over 137 countries.
 In light of this growth, the RDA Council concluded in 2017 that the overall strategy needed to be revisited to create a resilient organisation able to deliver on its commitments and satisfy the community and stakeholders.
 In November 2017, four sub-committees were created, one of which focused on regional engagement.

 - RDA Regions are proposed as a new membership category.
 This does not supersede individual membership, which remains free and open to all, irrespective of whether the Region in which they are based is a contributing partner.
 This also does not supersede organisational membership of RDA.
 The implications of the regional engagement framework model for organisational membership will be investigated by Council together with the Organisational Advisory Board (OAB).

 - The development of RDA Regions is envisaged as a mechanism to ensure the ongoing success and sustainability of RDA.
 Formal arrangements will be agreed between the RDA Foundation and Regions to outline the contributions and benefits each brings to the partnership.

 - Regions are expected to make a scaled financial contribution, based on GDP.
 In addition, there should be a separate in-kind contribution to the Secretariat.
 Several indicators besides GDP (e.g. GERD, grant agency budgets, population) were explored, but ultimately GDP was selected because of its acceptance as a global standard, easy access, reliability, and it is regularly updated.
 However, suggestions for other types of reliable indicators are welcome.